 Warts are a skin condition that occurs when one of over 100 different types of the highly contagious Human Papillomavirus (HPV) come into contact with an open cut, even a very small one, and the cut becomes infected.
 While warts are benign and often harmless, without wart treatment they can easily spread to other parts […]

 Clear Cell Acanthoma, also called Acanthome Cellules Claires of Degos and Civatte, Degos Acanthoma and Pale Cell Acanthoma, is a benign skin lesion that often appears on the lower extremities of middle aged and elderly patients.
-Many Houston area patients with Clear Cell Acanthoma, who come to see Dr. Perri are concerned that they have […]
+Many patients with Clear Cell Acanthoma, who come to see Dr. Perri are concerned that they have skin cancer. […]

-If you’re undergoing a skin cancer screening in Houston, you’re probably expecting your dermatologist to be looking for moles with changing appearances, or signs of Melanoma.
-But there are several other skin lesions that Houston dermatologists look for during skin cancer screenings, including a Blue Nevus.
-A Blue Nevus is a blue colored mole that […]
+If you’re undergoing a skin cancer screening, you’re probably expecting your dermatologist to be looking for moles with changing appearances, or signs of Melanoma.
+But there are several other skin lesions that dermatologists look for during skin cancer screenings, including a Blue Nevus.
+A Blue Nevus is a blue colored mole that can be present […]

 Dr. Perri’s interest in dermatology began when an early diagnosis of Melanoma saved his father’s life.
-Since then, Dr. Perri has helped thousands of Houston area patients perform skin cancer screenings, and treat skin cancers including Melanoma, Basal Cell, and Squamous Cell.
-Whether you have risk factors for skin cancer such as a family history […]
+Since then, Dr. Perri has helped thousands of patients perform skin cancer screenings, and treat skin cancers including Melanoma, Basal Cell, and Squamous Cell.
+Whether you have risk factors for skin cancer such as a family history of skin […]

-If you’re a Houston patient with a wart, you may be wondering, “How effective is wart treatment?
+If you’re a patient with a wart, you may be wondering, “How effective is wart treatment?
 Will my wart go away for good?”
-While it’s true that Houston dermatologists like Dr. Perri have a variety of wart treatment options at their disposal, not all wart treatment options are created equal.
-Some warts are just […]
+While it’s true that dermatologists like Dr. Perri have a variety of wart treatment options at their disposal, not all wart treatment options are created equal.
+Some warts are just plain stubborn […]

-Warts are painful, itchy and often embarrassing skin growths that can appear anywhere on your body, most commonly on your hands, fingers, and feet.
-The good news is that Houston dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
-The bad news is, sometimes even after wart treatment, […]
+Warts are painful, itchy, and often embarrassing skin growths that can appear anywhere on your body, most commonly on your hands, fingers, and feet.
+The good news is that dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
+The bad news is, sometimes even after wart treatment, warts […]

 Warts, which are caused when over 100 different strains of the Human Papillomavirus (HPV) infect small cuts in the skin, are very contagious.
 You can inadvertently spread warts by touching warts and then touching other areas of your skin, or even touching or using something that has been in contact with a wart, like somebody […]

 Let’s be honest – even though you may already know that warts are harmless in most cases, you still don’t want to go around with one on your body.
 Even in places that aren’t usually visible, warts can cause you to feel self-conscious, uncomfortable, and just like there is something wrong.
-When patients in Conroe […]
+When patients ask how […]

 Sometimes it seems like Botox®, chemical peels, and facelifts are all anyone talks about in dermatology these days.
 Of course these treatments have their place and there’s nothing wrong with having them done, but what if you need a dermatologist who’s truly focused on more serious or complex skin conditions?
-Conroe dermatology expert Dr. Anthony […]
+Dr. Anthony J. Perri has […]

-With millions of new skin cancer cases diagnosed every year and continual sun exposure being its most common cause, it’s understandable for concerns to arise among residents of Conroe and The Woodlands.
-Skin checks by a Board Certified dermatologist like Dr. Perri are the best way to make sure you have no reason for concern […]
+With millions of new skin cancer cases diagnosed every year and continual sun exposure being its most common cause, it’s understandable for concerns to arise among residents.
+Skin checks by a Board Certified dermatologist like Dr. Perri are the best way to make sure you have no reason for concern if you discover an abnormal […]

 Aside from being slightly irritating or unpleasant to look at, moles are generally nothing to be concerned about.
 Usually appearing from childhood through the first 30 years of life, moles are simply skin cells that have grown together in a cluster rather than spreading throughout the skin.
 Owing to their makeup of melanocytes, the cells […]